-De Quervain’s tendinosis occurs when the tendons around the base of the thumb are irritated or constricted.
-The word “tendinosis” refers to a swelling of the tendons.
-Swelling of the tendons, and the tendon sheath, can cause pain and tenderness along the thumb side of the wrist.
-This is particularly noticeable when forming a fist, grasping or gripping something, or when turning the wrist.
+De Quervain’s tendinitis occurs when the tendons around the base of the thumb are irritated or constricted.
+The word “tendinitis” refers to a swelling of the tendons, which can cause pain and tenderness along the thumb side of the wrist.
+This is particularly notable when forming a fist, grasping or gripping something, or turning the wrist.

-- Swelling may be seen over the thumb side of the wrist.
-This swelling may accompany a fluid-filled cyst in this region.
+- Selling over the thumb side of the wrist that may accompany a fluid-filled cyst

-- A “catching” or “snapping” sensation may be felt when moving the thumb.
+- A catching or snapping sensation when moving the thumb

 OKC Orthopedics Sports Medicine is committed to treating de Quervain’s tendinitis and reliving the pain caused by irritation and swelling.
 Non-surgical and surgical treatments may be recommended, depending on the severity of symptoms.
 Regardless of the treatment, normal use of the hand usually can be resumed once comfort and strength have returned.